openfl/OpenFLDevelopersGuide/http-communications/opening-a-url-in-another-application.md

 The first parameter of the navigateToURL() function, the navigate parameter, is a URLRequest object (see

-“Using
+"Using

-the URLRequest class” on page 811
+the URLRequest class" on page 811

 ).
 The second is an optional window parameter, in which you can specify the window name.
 For example, the following code opens the [www.adobe.com](http://www.adobe.com/) web page: